 The Alf Hole Trail was rated as intermediate.
 Once you left the parking lot you had the sense of really being in the wilderness – though a very different one than either of us was used to.
 The ONLY downside to the trail was that for roughly a kilometer you could hear the snowmobiles off in the distance.
 But the rest of the trail was great; we particularly liked seeing the different types of trees and vegetation.

-Pine Points Rapid Trailhead
+Cross-country skiing on the Pine Points Rapid Trail

 We started by skiing the straightforward 2.4 kilometre section to Pine Point Rapids.
 There’s a warming hut there if it’s a particularly cold day but we were happy just to check out the rapids from various angles.
 In the summer this is a very popular spot.